aljithkj02/admin-dash/README.md

 <br/>
 <br/>

-### the login page allows both normal users and admin users to log in to the system.
+### The login page allows both normal users and admin users to log in to the system.
 <img src="./images/loginuser.png" />

 <br/>